- Australian TAC

 The Australian Astronomical Observatory operates a service observing program at the Anglo-Australian Telescope (AAT) for programs that require up to six hours of observing time.
 Service time is normally allocated for programs that require a small amount of data to complete a program, to look at individual targets of interest, or to try out new observing techniques.

 Service proposals are accepted on a continuous basis.
-The proposals are graded by a three member panel, a process which takes 3-4 weeks, before being accepted into the service program.
+The proposals are graded by a three member panel, a process which takes about 4 weeks, before being accepted into the service program.

 In detail, the AAT service proposal system operates as follows:

 - Service proposals may be submitted for programs that require up to six hours observing time.

 - The following instruments will be available for service observations:

 - Upcoming service nights are listed on the AAT Schedule.

-- Service proposals are refereed by a 3-member panel, normally within three to four weeks of the service proposal deadline.
+- Service proposals are refereed by a 3-member panel, normally within four weeks of the proposal being received.
 The panel consists of an AAO staff member together with two members of ATAC.
 If further information is required then a service proposal may be returned to the applicant for modification.

 - The referees grade service proposals on a scale of 1 (low) to 5 (high) and an average grade is assigned.
 To ensure service time remains competitive with scheduled AAT programs, proposals assigned an average grade below 2.5 will not be executed.
 After a proposal has been refereed, the AAO will advise the sender of the averaged grade assigned by the referees.

 - Service proposals expire after a period of 18 months but may be resubmitted at any time.

-- "FLD" files for 2dF (HERMES or AAOmega) should be sumitted via email to the Service Manager.
+- "FLD" files for 2dF (HERMES or AAOmega) should be sumitted via the Lens tool